 A Few Words

-There are three procedures we use to evaluate patient symptoms:
+Our highly-trained Sleep Pulmonary Medicine team provides three procedures to evaluate patient symptoms:

-This test is performed between the hours of 8:00 PM and 6:00 AM.
+This test is typically performed between the hours of 8:00 p.m. and 6:00 a.m.
 It is used to rule out sleep apnea, insomnia, night terrors, nocturnal desaturation, periodic leg movements (PLM) and other conditions of disruptive sleep.

 Multiple Sleep Latency Test (MSLT)

 This procedure always precedes an overnight PSG and consists of a series of naps that occur at regular intervals throughout the day.
-The patient is monitored throughout the process, and EEG activity is recorded.
+The patient is monitored throughout the process while EEG activity is recorded.
 This test determines the severity of the patient's excessive sleepiness.